giantswarm/rfc/cabbage-roadmap-2022-1/README.md

 The effort here is higher than with Kong, but we do already have a workable offering.
 The customer value is quite high.

-### Scaling nginx-ingress-controller on custom metrics
+### Scaling Ingress NGINX Controller on custom metrics

-We currently offer horizontal pod autoscaling for nginx-ingress-controller based on the CPU and memory usage of the nginx-ingress-controller Pods.
+We currently offer horizontal pod autoscaling for Ingress NGINX Controller based on the CPU and memory usage of the Ingress NGINX Controller Pods.
 CPU and memory are not the best metrics to scale on - the number of requests currently being served would be more suitable.
-We could build support in our nginx-ingress-controller offering to scale on these custom metrics.
+We could build support in our Ingress NGINX Controller offering to scale on these custom metrics.

 We have some customers with extremely bursty traffic patterns, meaning they need to pre-scale their clusters before high load events.
 We would likely not be able to enable them to scale on demand, even with the ability to scale on custom metrics.